autumn-order/eve_esi/CONTRIBUTING.md

 1. ESI endpoint under the `endpoints/` directory named after the section category of the endpoint as stated in the [ESI API Documentation](https://developers.eveonline.com/api-explorer).
 2. Any related schemas mirroring the [ESI API Documentation](https://developers.eveonline.com/api-explorer) documentation exactly under the `model/` directory which shares the same name as the section category of the related endpoint.
 3. An integration test of the additional endpoint under the `tests/endpoint_category` folder.
+4. A unit test if any internal functionality needs to be tested.

 The function name will mirror the title of the endpoint documented.
 For example, the List all alliances endpoint would be named `list_all_alliances` under the `endpoints/alliance.rs` file.